ietf-wg-acme/acme/draft-ietf-acme-acme.md

 {{#finding-an-account-url-given-a-key}}, servers will not create accounts with reused keys anyway.

-ACME clients MUST NOT reuse
-the same account key for multiple accounts, and MUST NOT allow account key roll-over to a previously-used account key.
-ACME servers MUST NOT create a new account using an account key already associated with an account on the server.

 ACME clients and servers
 MUST verify that a CSR submitted in a finalize request does not contain a public key for any known account key pair.
 In particular, when a server